cobaltorum/cobaltorum/README.md

-TypeScript and OSS fanatic, part time builder of ideas, and full time coffee dependent.
+Professional software tinkerer & full time coffee dependent.

-I usually end up building tools nobody asked for, start side projects that rarely (if ever) get finished, or re invent existing frameworks but with a different name.
+I build tools nobody asked for, start projects I'll never finish, or re invent existing frameworks (but with a cooler name).
 Most of it ends up here as open source for anyone that might want to use it.